For those who don't know Shark Education

 - Great White Sharks (South Africa and Mexico)

-- Tiger shark (South Africa and the Bahamas)
+- tiger shark (South Africa and the Bahamas)

-- Halicorn hammer shark (Egypt and Sudan)
+- Halicor hammer shark (Egypt and Sudan)

-- Ocean shark (Egypt)
+- ocean shark (Egypt)

-- Silky shark (Sudan and the Philippines)
+- silky shark (Sudan and the Philippines)

 - Large Hammer Shark (Bahamas)

-- Bulldog shark (Mozambique and Mexico)
+- bulldog shark (Mozambique and Mexico)

-- Pelagic fox shark (Egypt and Philippines)
+- pelagic fox shark (Egypt and Philippines)

-Shark Education sets standards and recommendations approved by the International Charter of Ecotourism Shark Responasble.
+Shark Education sets standards and recommendations approved by the International Charter of Ecotourism Shark Responsible.
 During these dives, we seek to reduce the impact we have on sharks and their environment, to educate divers about their behavior and the threats they face.